 • What rights could be relevant for the bot?

-The project will be presented as an installation and will also have an online platform.
+The project is presented as an installation and also includes an online platform.
 While it doesn’t have a tangible product as its conclusion, Karin and Karin Anders rightly opens up a platform for engagement and discussion on future issues, when the bots might just be taking over.